 "I could have done nothing more."

-We honor those who have fallen, and must prepare ourselves to defend those who remain.
+We honor those who have fallen, making the ultimate sacrifice, and must prepare ourselves to defend those who remain.

 "When a police officer is killed, it's not an agency that loses an officer, it's an entire nation."